How to get a Virginia real estate license by reciprocity

 How to study for the Virginia portion of the PSI exam.
 Note: Each attempt at the exam costs $60 regardless of number of times needed to pass.

-ONLINE exam prep-VA state only (recommended): Select either or both of these:
+ONLINE exam prep-VA state only

 Live In-person exam prep – Reston VA.
 Very limited availability since the instructor is also the broker of a VA real estate company.)
 Request appointment.